NoriSte/cypress-wait-until/README.md

 ## Contributing

-Contributes are welcome, if you need to run the tests through the dedicated `cy:run` script, you must update the packjage.json configuration setting `cypressUploadRecordings` to `false`.
+Contributes are welcome, if you need to run the tests through `npm test`, you must update the packjage.json configuration setting `cypressUploadRecordings` to `false` (or set your own [Cypress recording key](https://docs.cypress.io/guides/guides/command-line.html#Options)).

 ## Contributors